mistermartini/haiku-type-specs/README.md

 haiku-type-specs
 ================

-Type specs for the haiku paper project
+First draft for the Haiku paper project, adding fonts, playing with CSS.